liewrichmond/academic-kickstart/content/home/test.md

 height = "40vh"

 title = "TestNewBlank"
-content= "Lorem Ipsum this is ome texst and i am making some test"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns = "2"
 +++
+Hi this is some new content coming to you Live!